 Take a guided tour of Tétouan’s artisanal school, where boys study the intricate art of bronzework and plaster-carving, before returning to Tangier in the evening.

-Travel down Morocco’s Atlantic Coast to the capital city of Rabat, once the den of the feared Barbary corsairs and now the proud capital of modern Morocco.
+Travel down Morocco’s Atlantic Coast via the promontory of Cape Spartel to Rabat, once the den of the feared Barbary corsairs and now the proud capital of modern Morocco.

-This evening, enjoy a special farewell dinner with Kenneth and fellow travellers.
+This evening, enjoy a special farewell dinner with Halim and fellow travellers.